BibleCorps/Overview-and-Wiki/README.md

 # BTL Contents

 This site is a repository for source code.
 The source here presented represents a Christian Library.
+The English Library (will be) prepared for translation into target languages from English.